storyblok/storyblok-docs/content/management-api/en/core-resources/components/delete-component.md

 position: 280
 ---

-Delete any component you might like.
+Delete any component using its numeric id.
 Already used components will still stay in place but will show up with no schema definition so your inserted values won't be removed.
 You can use the update stories to migrate your content to other or new components.

 ;examplearea